 E2G API RBI Automated Damage Screening Technology Unveiled Presented by James G. Mekker

-API 571 damage mechanisms serve as the basis for the solver that has been part of the damage plus product to automate the damage mechanism screening.
+This webinar covers that API 571 damage mechanisms serve as the basis for the solver that has been part of the damage plus product to automate the damage mechanism screening.
 The new automated damage screening technology available in PlantManager utilizes the same Solver functionality along with E2G M&C expert opinion to determine damage severities required to complete an RBI assessment.

 Leveraging Fitness-For-Service and Inspection Techniques to Manage the Risks Associated with High-Temperature Hydrogen Attack Presented by Phillip E. Prueter, P.E.